bugsounet/MMM-Bugsounet/EXTs/EXT-GooglePhotos/README.md

 # EXT-GooglePhotos

--- Extented for `MMM-GoogleAssistant` --

-It allows to display photos from Google Photos album in fullscreen for `MagicMirror`
+It allows to display photos from Google Photos album in fullscreen for `MagicMirror²`

-This module is an Extented plugin for `MMM-GoogleAssistant`
+This module is a plugin for `MMM-Bugsounet`

 ## Installation / update / configuration

-Read the docs in [wiki](https://wiki.bugsounet.fr/EXT-GooglePhotos)
+Read the docs in [wiki](https://github.com/bugsounet/MMM-Bugsounet/wiki/EXT%E2%80%90GooglePhotos)